Seiberg Duality conjecture for star-shaped quivers and finiteness of Gromov-Witten thoery for D-type quivers: Introduction

-The two quiver diagrams on the bottom of the above Figure \ref{fig:idea} are the two quivers in Figure \ref{fig:fund} with outgoing $n=N_7+N_8$ and incoming $m=N_3+N_4$.
-Correspondingly, by some non-trivial combinatorics, we can isolate the terms in $I$-functions of the adjacent nodes and reduce the equivalence between $I^{\mc X_s, S^1}$ and $I^{\tilde{\mc Z_1}, S^1}$ to the equivalence between $I^{Gr, S^2}$ and $I^{Gr^\vee, S^2}$, which is done.
+The two quiver diagrams on the bottom of the Figure \ref{fig:idea} are the two quivers in fundamental building block in Figure \ref{fig:fundamental} with outgoing $n=N_7+N_8$ and incoming $m=N_3+N_4$.
+By some nontrivial combinatorics, the equivalence of $I$-functions of $\mc X_s$ and $\tilde{\mathcal{Z}}_s$ is reduced to the fundamental building block.
+This is known by \cite{benini2015cluster,donghai}, so we are done.

-The proof for the Theorem \ref{thm:2nd} is almost the same, and the difficulty there is how to choose appropriate phases for each quiver so that we can identify their $I$-functions, one can consult the proof in Section \ref{sec:proof}.